What is Skeletal Dysplasia?

 Causes of skeletal dysplasias may include genetic factors as well as gene mutations and fetal exposure to toxic or infectious elements.

-Skeletal dysplasias are often identified during pregnancy.
+Skeletal dysplasias are often identified during pregnancy or early in a child’s life.
 Families would be referred to the Department of Genetics at Nicklaus Children's Hospital for assessment and care.

 Skeletal Dysplasia Treatment